artist commissioning program: for art producers

 Are you interested in commissioning artists to create new art works?

-QCA is seeking community members, art lovers, and artists with a passion for the arts to be selected as Art Producers for the Artist Commissioning Program (ACP).
-As an Art Producer, you will be responsible for selecting four artists to receive a $10,000 commission.
+An Art Producer can be a community member, art lover, and artist with a passion for the arts.
+As an Art Producer, you will be responsible for selecting two artists to receive a $10,000 commission, and working with them to support their project and creative practice.
 If you are interested in supporting Queens artists, art making, and the cultural vitality of the borough, then you would make a great art producer.

 In this role, you will: